What We Do

-Bellingham Square, oft known as this historic district that includes City Hall, and the Public Library;
+Bellingham Square, often known as the “historic district”, it includes City Hall, and the Public Library;

 The Box District which sits just over a block from City Hall, this once blighted neighborhood is now the fastest-growing part of Chelsea;

-Mill Hill, is a largely residential area consisting of mostly of two & three-story wood frame detached buildings, serving as the gateway to our sister community, Revere; and
+Mill Hill is a largely residential area consisting mostly of two & three-story wood frame detached buildings, serving as the gateway to our sister community, Revere; and